 It's January, and I forgot to contribute to my IRA.
 Is it too late?

 No. Generally speaking, the IRS allows you to make your IRA contribution for a particular tax year up until April 15 of the following year.
 This rule applies to both traditional IRAs and Roth IRAs, giving you some flexibility in terms of the timing of your annual IRA contribution.
-You can contribute a total of $5,500 to all the IRAs you own in 2013 ($5,000 in 2012).
-In addition, if you're age 50 or older, you can make an extra "catch-up" contribution of $1,000 a year in 2012 and 2013.
+You can contribute a total of $5,500 to all the IRAs you own in 2014 (unchanged from 2013).
+In addition, if you're age 50 or older, you can make an extra "catch-up" contribution of $1,000 a year in 2013 and 2014.